This page at a glance …..

 I know of no reference in the New Testament to exegetical preaching as we know it today, and few to anything like a sermon.

 - The ‘sermon on the mount’ (Matthew 5-7) was almost certainly not a sermon in the modern sense.
-Luke’s gospel gives a lot of the same teachings, but not all in one place, and scholars are generally agreed that Matthew has many all Jesus’ teachings into this so-called sermon).
+Luke’s gospel gives a lot of the same teachings, but not all in one place, and scholars are generally agreed that Matthew has grouped many of Jesus’ teachings into this so-called sermon).

 - Paul’s talk in Acts 20:7-12 was certainly long (he spoke for most of the night), but it was a rare occurrence and the last time they would see him.
 Even so, one listener fell asleep with disastrous results!